wolfSSL/wolfBoot/docs/compile.md

 Default option if none specified: `TARGET=stm32f4`

-Some platform will require extra options, specific for the architecture.
+Some platforms will require extra options, specific for the architecture.
 By default, wolfBoot is compiled for ARM Cortex-M3/4/7.
 To compile for Cortex-M0, use:

 `CORTEX_M0=1`